wp-plugins/wc-sequential-order-numbers/readme.txt

 == Changelog ==
+= 1.1.1 =
+*   Minor bug fixed with "WooCommerce Free Order"
+*   Now admin can create order from backend with "Sequencial Number"

 = 1.1.0 =
 *   Admin can set custom order number size with prefix and suffix
 *   Customer can track their order by order number